niklasramo/mezr/README.md

 // Calculate the distance between an object and element. mezr.distance(elemA, rectB);

-// Define which edge to use for element calculations mezr.distance([elemA, 'content'], [elemB, 'scroll']);
+// Define which edge to use for element calculations. mezr.distance([elemA, 'content'], [elemB, 'scroll']);
 ```